-Ladies and gents — this line, albeit popular and something along the lines of what name would expect Dr. King to say, is misquoted.
+Ladies and gents — the first sentence, albeit popular and something along the lines of what some would expect Dr. King to say, is misquoted.
 My girlfriend mentioned this quote to me last night, saying she'd seen it floating around Tumblr.
 In a sea of cheering and rather off-handed comments, it appeared to be light at the end of the tunnel.
 When I did a bit more research, the popular Tumblr blog The Daily What, got to the bottom of the case:

 It seems the whole thing started innocently enough, when an American-born, Japanese-based English teacher named Jessica Dovey amended an actual Dr. King quote from his 1963 sermon compilation The Strength to Love with her own personal sentiments ...

 Why are many of us so quick to believe that the quotes from famous leaders buzzing around the Internet (when a historic event like this occurs) are the real deal?
 And an even bigger question arises — Why would someone choose to amend a famous quote?